 Our product candidates are manufactured, stored and distributed using technically complex processes requiring specialized facilities, highly specific raw materials and other production constraints.
 The complexity of these processes, as well as strict company and government standards for the manufacture, storage and distribution of our product candidates, subjects us to risks.
 For example, during the manufacturing process we have from time to time experienced several different types of issues that have led to a rejection of various batches.
 Historically, the most common reasons for batch rejections include major process deviations during the production of a specific batch and failure of manufactured product to meet one or more specifications.
-While product candidate batches released for the use in clinical trials or for commercialization undergo sample testing, some latent defects may only be identified following product release.
-In addition, process deviations or unanticipated effects of approved process changes may result in these product candidates not complying with stability requirements or specifications.
+While product candidate batches released for the use in clinical trials or for commercialization undergo sample testing, some latent defects may only be identified following product candidates not complying with stability requirements or specifications.
 The occurrence or suspected occurrence of production and distribution difficulties can lead to lost inventories, and in some cases product recalls, with consequential reputational damage and the risk of product liability.
 The investigation and remediation of any identified problems can cause production delays, substantial expense, lost sales and delays of new product launches.
 In the event our production efforts require a recall or result in an inventory loss, our operating results and financial condition may be adversely affected.